 - If you test positive for COVID-19, a public health employee will call you and ask questions about where you have been and who you have been in close contact with.
 This is called contact tracing, and the information gathered is only used to contact potential cases so they can be quarantined to help prevent the spread of COVID-19.

 In addition to Columbus Public Health, nine other community sites throughout Columbus are also offering free COVID-19 testing.
 You can find a list of test sites by visiting www.columbus.gov/coronavirus

 Health & Prevention

-Ohioans are being asked to wear cloth masks while in public, as recommended by the Centers for Disease Control (CDC).
+Ohioans are required to wear cloth masks while in public.
 Wearing a mask will not prevent someone from contracting COVID-19, but it can help prevent them from spreading it to others -- especially if they have it, but are not yet showing symptoms.
-Wearing a cloth mask in public is not mandatory, but it is strongly recommended.
 Cloth masks are not a substitute for social distancing, but rather, it is a complement to social distancing.

 More Health & Prevention Resources

 - How you can prevent and prepare (ODH)

 - How you can respond (ODH)

 COTA continues to make adjustments to its service based on community needs.
 Find more information from COTA here.